SwiftDI/SwiftDI/README.md

         $ mkdir SwiftDIHLP
         $ cd SwiftDIHLP
         ```

-    1. Create a Swift package and corresponding Xcode project:
+    1. Create a Swift package and corresponding Xcode project (this also initializes `SwiftDIHLP` as a git repository):

         ```bash
         $ swift package init
         $ swift package generate-xcodeproj
         ```

     1. Initialize a Podfile:

         ```bash
         $ pod init
         ```

     1. Edit `Podfile` to pull `Quick` and `Nimble` into the HLP module:

         ```ruby